QiqiGYL/NRC_Coop/README.md

 ### Prerequisites
 Before running this script, ensure the following:
 - A CSV file must be available as input.
 The file should be located in the same directory where the script is executed.
 (The user can manually change the imported CSV file name in `CKKS_convertDB.py`.)
-- The `sqlite3` library must be installed in your Python environment.

 ### Purpose
 The script `CKKS_convertDB.py` simplifies the process of converting a CSV file into a SQLite3 database.
 It: